graphitemaster/neothyne/docs/STYLE.md

 # Casting
 The use of C++ style casts is forbidden.
-The one notable exception to this is when implementing forward or move which requires the use of `static_cast`.
+The one notable exception to this is when implementing `forward` or `move` which requires the use of `static_cast`.
 In all other situations, use C style casts.

 # Shifting
 Avoid the use of undefined shifts like signed left shifts.

-Neothyne has a utility that allows safely doing this called `u::sls`.
+# Constness
+Everything and anything that can be made `const` shall be made `const`.

 # Vectors
 The use of vector is encouraged for all tasks that are not key, or key-value